Shawn Jefferson

-Vanchi LaShawn "Shawn" Jefferson Sr. (born February 22, 1969) is an American football coach and former wide receiver who is the wide receivers coach for the Carolina Panthers of the National Football League (NFL).
-He previously served as the associate head coach and wide receivers coach for the Arizona Cardinals from 2021 to 2022 and also previously served as an assistant coach for the New York Jets, Miami Dolphins, Tennessee Titans and Detroit Lions.
+Vanchi LaShawn "Shawn" Jefferson Sr. (born February 22, 1969) is an American football coach and former wide receiver who is the wide receivers coach for the New York Jets of the National Football League (NFL).
+He previously served as the associate head coach and wide receivers coach for the Arizona Cardinals from 2021 to 2022 and also previously served as an assistant coach for the New York Jets, Miami Dolphins, Tennessee Titans, and Detroit Lions.

 College career

 Jefferson played college football at the University of Central Florida.

 Professional career

-Jefferson was selected by the Houston Oilers in the ninth round of the 1991 NFL Draft.
+Jefferson was selected by the Houston Oilers in the ninth round of the 1991 NFL draft.
 In his career, Jefferson appeared in 195 games (along with 12 postseason games), and two Super Bowl appearances (Super Bowl XXIX and Super Bowl XXXI).
 He finished his career with 470 receptions for 7,023 yards and 29 touchdowns.